 What is the Panama Canal Expansion Program?

 The Panama Canal Expansion is the largest project at the Canal since its original construction.
-The project will create a new lane of traffic along the Canal through the construction of a new set of locks, doubling capacity and allowing more traffic.
+The project will create a new lane of traffic along the Canal through the construction of a new set of locks, doubling the waterway’s capacity.

 The Program consists of several components/projects: Click to download